Reconstruction of charged tracks with Timepix4 ASICs: Abstract

-The resolution is found to significantly degrade with increasing operating threshold, as can be seen in \cref{fig:residuals-vs-thresh}.
+The resolution degrades significantly with increasing operating threshold, as the measurement small charges becomes progressively lost, deteriorating the interpixel positon determination.
+This effect is shown in \cref{fig:residuals-vs-thresh}.
 Conversely, the resolution is found to be largely independent of the applied bias voltage.

 The single-plane efficiency is measured for each plane by reconstructing tracks from the other three planes and by searching for a cluster within $150\mum$ and $100\ns$ in space and time, respectively.
 The efficiencies are found to be $(92.0 \pm 5.0)\%$, $(99.4 \pm 0.2)\%$, $(99.1 \pm 0.4)\%$ and $(98.2 \pm 0.3)\%$ for planes N30, N29, N23 and N28, respectively.
 The uncertainties are assigned using run-to-run variations throughout the data taking period.
 The smaller efficiency and larger variation for plane N30 is due to a large number (around 10\%) of malfunctioning columns.